The Top Causes of Blocked Drains and Their Simple Solutions

 Conclusion

-If left unattended, blocked drains can cause serious problems.
+Blocked drains can lead to significant problems if ignored for long periods of time.
 To prevent blockages, take preventive measures such as hiring professionals to conduct regular maintenance checks and following plumbing code requirements when building.
 You can also place catch baskets in drain outlets or sinks to capture any debris that reaches the drainage system.
 Take care of your pipes today to ensure that they remain clear tomorrow and in years ahead.

 Key takeaways